Traffic Engineering and Operations review construction plans for new development and new road construction.

 - Step 8: Property owners in the District are assessed for the lighting project.
 If approved by the Sarasota County Commission, the District will be established and the project will be constructed by FPL.
 Property owners from within the District boundary will be assessed annually on their tax notices to fund the expenses of the project.
 Lighting improvement assessments continue for the existence of the lighting District as an ad valorem tax.

 The Non-Maintained Secondary Road program is currently suspended until funding is appropriated.

-Sarasota County pavement data is available below, as well as the traffic counts conducted by Sarasota County staff.
+Sarasota County pavement data is available on the left navigation bar of this page, as well as the traffic counts conducted by Sarasota County staff.

 - Pavement View: For each segment of road, the database provides information such as the functional classification, lane widths, with of right-of-way, condition of pavement, and last repaving date.
 To find a segment, type the roadway name and click on 'Search', then select the segment of interest.